X16Community/faq/articles/r47 update guide.md

 9. You will then see the same SMC update progress.
 10. If the SMC was updated, the power button on the front panel won't actually turn off the computer, because the SMC runs on the +5V Standby rail.
-So you need to remove the power cord from your X16 to fully power it off, then plug it back in.
+So you need to unplug your X16 from the wall to de-power the SMC, then plug it back in.
+    * **DO NOT** unplug the 12V barrel connector to de-power the Pico PSU (if you are using one.)
+Unplug the 120/240V to 12V adapter from the wall, instead.
 11. After restarting your X16, confirm the version of the ROM, VERA, and SMC firmware by typing `HELP` and pressing RETURN.
     * After the full R47 release, the version numbers will be: